larowlan/log/README.md

 $logger->setLogOutputStyler(new LogOutputStyler()); // optional
 $logger->warning('The file {name} does not exist.', ['name' => $filename]);
 ```
 n.b.
-Substitution of replacements, such as `{name}` in the example above, it not required by Psr-3' however, this is often done.
+Substitution of replacements, such as `{name}` in the example above, is not required by Psr-3' however, this is often done (e.g. in the Symfony Console logger).

 ## Comparison to Existing Solutions